Serviceberry

 Common Issues

-• Diseases: Rust and powdery mildew are common diseases.
-Rust appears as orange spots on leaves, while powdery mildew forms a white, powdery coating.
+• Diseases: Rust and powdery mildew frequently affect Amelanchier.
+Rust causes orange spots on leaves, while powdery mildew leaves a white, dusty coating.
+Improve air circulation, avoid overhead watering, and treat with fungicides if needed.

 History and Folklore